Islamic Golden Age: Trigonometry

+Statistics

+The earliest use of statistical inference was given by Al-Kindi (c.
+801–873, also known as "Alkindus" in Europe), in Risalah fi Istikhraj al-Mu'amma (A Manuscript on Deciphering Cryptographic Messages) which contains the first description of the method of frequency analysis.

 Natural sciences

 Scientific method

 Ibn al-Haytham (Alhazen) was a significant figure in the history of scientific method, particularly in his approach to experimentation, and has been described as the "world's first true scientist".

 Avicenna made rules for testing the effectiveness of drugs, including that the effect produced by the experimental drug should be seen constantly or after many repetitions, to be counted.
 The physician Rhazes was an early proponent of experimental medicine and recommended using control for clinical research.
 He said: "If you want to study the effect of bloodletting on a condition, divide the patients into two groups, perform bloodletting only on one group, watch both, and compare the results."

 Astronomy

 Astronomy in Islam was able to grow greatly because of several key factors.
-One factor was geographically.
-The Islamic world was close to the ancient lands of the Greeks, which held valuable ancient knowledge of the heavens in Greek manuscripts.
+One factor was geographical: the Islamic world was close to the ancient lands of the Greeks, which held valuable ancient knowledge of the heavens in Greek manuscripts.
 During the new Abbasid Dynasty after the movement of the capital in 762 AD to Baghdad, translators were sponsored to translate Greek texts into Arabic.
 This translation period led to many major scientific works from Galen, Ptolemy, Aristotle, Euclid, Archimedes, and Apollonius being translated into Arabic.
 From these translations previously lost knowledge of the cosmos was now being used to advance current astrological thinkers.
-The second key factor of astronomies growth was the religious observances followed by Muslims which expected them to pray at exact times during the day.
+The second key factor of astronomy's growth was the religious observances followed by Muslims which expected them to pray at exact times during the day.
 These observances in timekeeping led to many questions in previous Greek mathematical astronomy, especially their timekeeping.

-The Astrolabe was a Greek invention which was an important piece of Arabic astronomy.
-An Astrolabe is a handheld two-dimensional model of the sky which can solve problems of spherical astronomy.
+The astrolabe was a Greek invention which was an important piece of Arabic astronomy.
+An astrolabe is a handheld two-dimensional model of the sky which can solve problems of spherical astronomy.
 It is made up of lines of altitude and azimuth with an index, horizon, hour circle, zenith, Rete, star pointer, and equator to accurately show where the stars are at that given moment.
 Use of the astrolabe is best expressed in Al-Farghani's treatise on the astrolabe due to the mathematical way he applied the instrument to astrology, astronomy, and timekeeping.
 The earliest known Astrolabe in existence today comes from the Islamic period.
 It was made by Nastulus in 927-28 AD and is now a treasure of the Kuwait National Museum.

 In about 964 AD, the Persian astronomer Abd al-Rahman al-Sufi, writing in his Book of Fixed Stars, described a "nebulous spot" in the Andromeda constellation, the first definitive reference to what is now known to be the Andromeda Galaxy, the nearest spiral galaxy to the Milky Way.